Drissnafii/crud-laravel/docs/creat.md

 ### Summary
 Now, when you navigate to `http://your-app-url/products/create`, you should see a form to create a new product.
 Upon submitting the form, the product will be stored in the database, and you'll be redirected to the product list with a success message.

-I hope this helps!
-Let me know if you have any questions or run into any issues.